SPA: Spanish

 This course is tailored to meet the specific needs of heritage speakers of the language.
 In many cases, this means students who grew up speaking Spanish at home but did not attend school in the language.
 In this course, students build on their already existing knowledge and expand their command of the four linguistic skills (listening, speaking, reading, and writing) while studying authentic cultural materials.
 Interested students are encouraged to consult the Department before enrolling for accurate placement.
 Non-native speakers should consider SPA 302.
 SPA 301 and SPA 303 may be taken simultaneously.
 Students may only receive credit for SPA 302 or SPA 303 but not both.

-Pre / Co requisites: SPA 303 requires a prerequisite of SPA 202 or SPA 250 or permission of the department.
+SPA 303 Prerequisite: Successful completion of HSP 202 or SPA 202 or SPA 250, with a minimum grade of D-; or permission of the department.

 SPA 304.
 Spanish Language Topics in the Community.
 3 Credits.